Archer03/react-create-conveyor/README.md

 // provide path of prop for the second param
 // multiple props is allowed, as it is a 2D array
 // just debug happily
-// and with function call stack, you can find out where changes happened exactly createConveyor({ dog: { age: 2 } }, [['dog', 'age']], changed => {
+// and with breaking point, to find out where changes happened exactly in function call stack createConveyor({ dog: { age: 2 } }, [['dog', 'age']], changed => {
   console.log(changed); // consle log: [{"pre":2,"next":3}]
 })